sandyr97/DataScience_Project1/README.md

 a.
 Check if movie years from both data sets are the same
 b.
 Add countries that movies filmed with
 5. Visualization
 a.
-Seaborne graphs
+Seaborn graphs
 b.
-Seaborne heat maps
+Seaborn heat maps
 6. Conclusions:

 I merged two datasets together that had box office data and film information data.